The Woodlands, Texas: Colleges and universities

 Lone Star College (originally the North Harris Montgomery Community College District) and Sam Houston State University-The Woodlands Center serve the community.
 The territory in Conroe ISD joined the community college district in 1991, and the territory in Tomball ISD had joined the district in 1982.
 The headquarters of the Lone Star College System are located in The Woodlands and in unincorporated Montgomery County, Texas.
 The district moved to its current location on March 17, 2003.
 Our Lady of the Lake University, a private non-profit university based in San Antonio, moved its Houston Campus to The Woodlands in 2011.

 Media

 In 2007, The Bracelet of Bordeaux was filmed in The Woodlands.
 The cast and crew were largely composed of local residents, and the film was part of a larger effort to generate interest in using The Woodlands and Houston as shooting locations for major motion pictures.

 Infrastructure

 Law enforcement in Montgomery County is provided by the Montgomery County Sheriff's Office and the Texas Highway Patrol.
 The Harris County portion is covered by Harris County Constable Precinct #4.

-The Brazos Transit District runs two transit services in The Woodlands: The Woodlands Express, which provides commuter service to Houston from park and ride lots in The Woodlands, and the free daily Waterway Trolley.
+The Woodlands Township runs two transit services in The Woodlands: The Woodlands Express, which provides commuter service to the Central Business District of Houston, the Texas Medical Center, and Greenway Plaza from three park and ride lots in The Woodlands, and the free daily Town Center Trolley.